 How would you describe the Grand Canyon to someone who has never been there?

-You’ve never been to the Grand Canyon?
-Then check out our Grand Canyon Weekend Adventure and go see it for yourself!
-Save $100 per child on this family tour.
+Never been to the Grand Canyon?
+Check out our Grand Canyon Weekend Adventure and see it for yourself!